aimperial2/portfolio-ami/README.md

-# Personal Desktop Website - Alyana Imperial
+# Desktop Website - Alyana Imperial

 A personal portfolio inspired by the look of WindowsXP desktop.